TheAnalystStrategist/Accomodation-Project/README.md

 6) Comparing JOINs, IN and EXISTS operators
 7) How to use JOIN, WHERE, and EXISTS operators in SQL and many more.

-It was exciting to see how everything came together
+It was exciting to see how everything came together.
+This porject enhanced my skills in